Azure/AzureDataLake/docs/PowerShell/ADL_PS_QuickStart.md

 ## Job Monitoring

+####   Getting a list of recent jobs (that are active or have ended)

+    $jobs = Get-AdlJob -Account $adla

+By default the list of jobs issorted on submit time.
+So the most recently submitted jobs will come first.

+The ADLA account remember jobs for 180 days, but this cmdlet by default will return only the first 500.
+You can -Top parameter to have to retrieve any number of jobs.

+    $jobs = Get-AdlJob -Account $adla -Top 10

-#### Get all the jobs submitted in the last day
+#### Get all the jobs submitted in the last day (Server-side filtering)

-The -SubmittedAfter parameter performs server-side filtering.
+    $d = [DateTime]::Now.AddDays(-1)

-    Get-AdlJob -Account $adla -SubmittedAfter ([DateTime]::Now.AddDays(-1))
+    Get-AdlJob -Account $adla -SubmittedAfter $d

-####  Get all the jobs submitted in the last 5 days and that successfully completed
+####  Get all the jobs submitted in the last 5 days and that successfully completed (Server-side filtering)

     Get-AdlJob -Account datainsightsadhoc -SubmittedAfter (Get-Date).AddDays(-5) -State Ended -Result Succeeded

-####   Getting a list of all the jobs

-NOTE: If you have a lot of jobs submitted inthe last 30 days it may take a while for this cmdlet to finish'

-    $jobs = Get-AdlJob -Account $adla

-#### How many jobs were retrieved

-    $jobs.Count

 #### Examine details on a single job

     $jobs[0]